Tepoztlan Mexico: The Ultimate Mexican Getaway in 2023

 For many years he shared his various occupations with his passion as a collector of pre-Hispanic art pieces abandoned in places where they didn’t arouse much interest, artistic or cultural.

-Once he finished his time as a teacher, Pellicer Cámara dedicated himself full-time to his museographic hobby, pioneering this activity in the country.
+Once he finished teaching, Pellicer Cámara dedicated himself full-time to his museographic hobby, pioneering this activity in the country.

 In the 1960s, the barn of the former convent of La Natividad was rebuilt and fitted out to serve as the Carlos Pellicer Museum of Pre-Hispanic Art.